bennypowers/bennypowers.dev/posts/webc-impressions.md

   - web components
 ---

-{#
-    **HEY YOU**, yeah you!
-Reading this on my unpublished github branch? that's cute?
-Please understand that this file represents *very rough notes*.
-Both in substance and in tone, it will need significant work before it even resembles my actual opinion on webc, so don't go quoting me based on a draft.
-Even after publishing, this post will remain a "first impressions" kind of view of things.
-#}

-`WebC` is the new-hotness component framework from [all-american web developer Zach Leatherman][zachleat].
+[`WebC`][webc] is the new-hotness component framework from [all-american web developer Zach Leatherman][zachleat].
 It's described as a standards-based web component framework for <abbr title="static site generators">SSGs</abbr> like Zach's own [eleventy][11ty].
 I've been casually following WebC news since it's announcement in 2022, and a [recent blog post by Bryce Wray conviced me][bryce] to try migrating my personal site from nunjucks templates.
 This post collects some of my initial impressions from that process.

-My goal with this post is to proffer a hearty <em lang="yiddish">firgun</em> to Zach and the WebC contributors, and to highlight some of the less-stellar experiences I had.
-If the post comes off as dismissive or overly-negative, please attribute that to the my own lack of skill, rather than to the WebC authors' engineering.
+My goal with this post is to proffer a hearty [<em lang="yiddish">firgun</em>][firgun] to Zach and the WebC contributors, and to draw attention to some of the less-stellar experiences I had, for the purposes of improving WebC for everyone.
+If the post comes off as dismissive or overly-negative, please attribute that to the my own lack of insight, rather than to the WebC authors' engineering.

-**<abbr title="too long; didn't read">tl;dr</abbr>:** WebC is an exciting technology that comes with shiny tools, but should be adopted by web component developers with caveats.
+👉 **<abbr title="too long; didn't read">tl;dr</abbr>:** WebC is an exciting technology that comes with shiny tools, but should be adopted by web component developers with caveats.